Min-Sum Set Cover on Parallel Machines

-The \textsc{Min-Sum Set Cover} problem was introduced by Feige et.~al.~\cite{ApproximatingMinSumSetCover} who showed that the greedy algorithm achieves $4$-approximation and it is NP-hard to improve this.
-Since then, their work has been extended in various directions.
-Azar et.~al.~\cite{AGeneralFrameworkForApproximatingMinSumOrderingProblems} present a general framework for approximating min-sum ordering problems and they show that the greedy algorithm achieves $4/\alpha$-approximation guarantee, where $\alpha$ is the approximation ratio for the problem of finding a densest subset.
-McClintock et.~al.~\cite{Precedence-ConstrainedMinSumSetCover} consider a generalization of \textsc{Min-Sum Set Cover} where sets are precedence constrained, and they show that a modified greedy which uses the densest precedence-closed subfamily achieves a $4/\alpha$-approximation guarantee, given an $\alpha=1/\sqrt{k}$-approximation algorithm for the latter problem.
+The \textsc{Min-Sum Set Cover} problem was introduced by Feige et.~al.~\cite{ApproximatingMinSumSetCover} who showed that the greedy algorithm achieves $4$-approximation and it is NP-hard achieve better ratio.
+Since then, their work has been extended towards various directions.
+Azar et.~al.~\cite{AGeneralFrameworkForApproximatingMinSumOrderingProblems} present a general framework for approximating min-sum ordering problems and they show that the greedy algorithm achieves $4\alpha$-approximation guarantee, where $\alpha$ is the approximation ratio for the problem of finding a densest subset.
+McClintock et.~al.~\cite{Precedence-ConstrainedMinSumSetCover} consider a generalization of \textsc{Min-Sum Set Cover} where sets are precedence-constrained, and they show that a modified greedy which uses the densest precedence-closed subfamily achieves a $4\alpha$-approximation guarantee, given an $\alpha=\sqrt{k}$-approximation algorithm for the latter problem.
 Moreover, the problem cannot be approximated within the factor of $O\br{k^{1/12-\epsilon}}$ nor $O\br{n^{1/6-\epsilon}}$ for any $\epsilon>0$ unless the \textsc{Planted Dense Subgraph} conjecture is false.
-These results have been further extended by Szyfelbein et.~al. to an $O^*\br{\sqrt{k}}$-approximation for both \textsc{Precedence Constrained Set Cover} \cite{Precedence-ConstrainedDecisionTreesAndCoverings} and \textsc{Precedence Constrained Min-Sum Set Cover} for the case when not all elements need to be covered, which requires non-greedy algorithms.
+These results have been further extended by Szyfelbein et.~al.~\cite{Precedence-ConstrainedDecisionTreesAndCoverings} to an $O^*\br{\sqrt{k}}$-approximation for both \textsc{Precedence-Constrained Set Cover} and \textsc{Precedence-Constrained MSSC} for the case where only a certain fraction of elements is required to be covered, which requires non-greedy algorithms.